 Despite this, reservation wages for unemployed respondents are higher than those for employed respondents.
 This could be interpreted as evidence of the hypothesis that young unemployed people are unrealistic about their prospects on the labour market, perhaps due to a lack of knowledge about their value on the labour market given inexperience, and that this is a determinant of their unemployment.
-More confirmatory evidence can be found when comparing the reservation wages of the unemployed are (a) the average wages earned by low-wage young earners in South Africa, as per Table 32, and (b) the current earnings of employed respondents in our focus groups (recruited from the same areas and similar in terms of sex, age and levels of education to unemployed respondents - see Table 34Table 35)112.
+More confirmatory evidence can be found when comparing the reservation wages of the unemployed with their predicted wages.
+Our loose proxies for the predicted wages of the unemployed are (a) the average wages earned by low-wage young earners in South Africa, as per Table 1, and (b) the current earnings of employed respondents in our focus groups (recruited from the same areas and similar in terms of sex, age and levels of education to unemployed respondents - see Table 2, 3 and 4)112.
 Mean reservation wages of the unemployed (R3 771), are substantially higher than mean wages earned by employed respondents in our sample (R2 865) and in the Stats SA (2014) sample (R2 606).